MrGiovanni/R-Super/rsuper_train/README.md

 > **Public Demo (w/ Merlin and AbdomenAtlas 2.0).** This readme has details that can help you deeply understand R-Super and use it in your own data.
 Please [**click here for a simple demo**](Merlin_demo.md), which shows you how to quickly train and test R-Super using public datasets (Merlin and AbdomenAtlas 2.0)!

+> **Teting only:** If you only want to test a trained R-Super model, skip directly to testing.

 #### Volume Loss
 <div align="center">
   <img src="../documents/volume_loss.png" alt="logo" width="600" />